remotion-dev/remotion/packages/docs/docs/encoding.md

 Click on a browser compatibility link to see exactly which browsers are supported on caniuse.com.
 :::

-You can set a config using [`Config.Output.setCodec()` in the config file](config#setcodec) or the [`--codec`](cli) CLi flag.
+You can set a config using [`Config.Output.setCodec()` in the config file](config#setcodec) or the [`--codec`](cli) CLI flag.

 ## Controlling quality using the CRF setting

-No matter which codec to use, you have to choose a tradeoff between file size and video quality.
+No matter which codec you end up using, there's always a tradeoff between file size and video quality.
 You can control it by setting the so called CRF (Constant Rate Factor).
-The **lower the number, the better the quality** is, the higher the number, the smaller the file is - of course at the cost of quality.
+The **lower the number, the better the quality**, the higher the number, the smaller the file is – of course at the cost of quality.

 Be cautious: Every codec has it's own range of acceptable values and a different default.
 So while `23` will look very good on a H264 video, it will look terrible on a WebM video.
 Use this chart to determine which CRF value to use: